codefellows-seattle-javascript-401d10/lecture-16-19-express-auth/lab-sarah/README.md

 ## Server endpoints

-### Sign-up and Login
+### authRouter

 POST requests

-/api/park/:parkID/dog

-* Pass a new 'dog' as valid JSON into the body of the request to create a dog, and pass a parkID into the query string to specify the park the dog should reside in.
+/api/signup

+* Create an 'account' with a unique username, password, and email address.

 GET requests

-/api/park/dog/:dogID

-* Pass a dog id to fetch a specific dog.
-No parkID required in query string.

-DELETE requests

-/api/dog/:dogID

-* Pass a dog id to delete that dog.
-No parkID required in query string.
+/api/login

+* Login using username and password

-###
+### galleryRouter

 POST requests

-/api/park
+/api/gallery

-* Pass in a new 'park' as valid JSON into the body of the request to create a park.
+* Pass in a new 'gallery' as valid JSON to upload a gallery.

 GET requests

-/api/park/:id
+/api/gallery/:id

-* Pass in a park id to fetch that park.
+* Pass in a gallery id to fetch that gallery.

 DELETE requests

-/api/park/:id
+/api/gallery/:id

-* Pass in a park id to delete that park.
+* Pass in a gallery id to delete that gallery.

 PUT requests

-* Pass in a park id and valid JSON into the body of the request to update a park.
+* Pass in a galery id and valid JSON into the body of the request to update a gallery.